 – After a successful installation, ” A successfully imported certificate dialog window will appear).

-– Under the certification path of the Certificate installed, (it will show certificate not trusted because this has not been placed in the Trusted Root Certification Authority).
+– Under the certification path of the Certificate installed, (it will show certificate not trusted because we have not placed it in the Trusted Root Certification Authority).

-While placing this certificate in a certificate store you will be prompted with the following security warning “that you are trying to install the certificate from a certification authority (CA) claiming to represent bla bla bla 🙂
+While placing this certificate in a certificate store you will get the following security warning “that you are trying to install the certificate from a certification authority (CA) claiming to represent bla bla bla 🙂

 Click on yes to proceed.
 The certificate will be successfully imported and the error warning will give way.